Avoiding the API Breach Pitfalls of 2024: A Guide for Engineering and Product Teams

 API breaches in 2024 revealed the critical need for robust security.
 Vulnerabilities like weak authentication put data at risk, highlighting the importance of a security-first approach across the API lifecycle to prevent threats and protect sensitive information.

-an hour ago • 7 min read
+14 days ago • 7 min read

 By Savan Kharod